 Christ’s Kids classrooms are clean, safe, and comfortable environments staffed with teams of well-trained leaders who love kids.
 We perform background checks on all Christ’s Kids volunteers and require that volunteers agree to follow our Policies & Procedures (a copy is available upon request).

-Sarah Chambers is the director of Christ's Kids, and if you have any questions that aren't covered in the content below, please feel free to contact her at email@example.com.
+Karly Choate is the director of Christ's Kids, and if you have any questions that aren't covered in the content on this page, please feel free to contact her by clicking the link below.

 Our goal for kids in Grades 4&5 is to help them grow deeper in understanding who Jesus is and what their identity is in him.
 We want to help kids move from asking “What happened?” to “Why did this happen, and what does it mean?”
 We start class in the Mutlipurpose Room, where kids ages 4 through 5th grade check-in.
 We play board games, jump rope, and catch up with friends.
 Then, we worship together with a live band.
 During the 9 AM meeting, kids in grades 1-5 stay together in the Multipurpose Room.
 During the 11 AM meeting, Grades 4&5 go to their own classroom after worship, located in the Library.
 Each week during both meetings, teachers tell a story from the Bible and facilitate a group discussion about the meaning and application of the story.